Sunday Seminars

 Abby Franquemont ~ Cancelled

 In 1995 the mummified body of a young girl was found in Southern Peru.
 The body was dated to the mid to late 15th century, and incredibly well preserved, having been frozen.
 This girl, known as Momia Juanita, was dressed in very high quality garments which were also beautifully preserved, giving a great insight into Inca textiles.
 Members of The Centro de Textiles Tradicionales del Cusco (CTTC), a non-profit organization whose mission is to aid in the survival of Cusqueñan textile traditions, were given the opportunity to examine these pieces and to attempt to decipher the techniques used to make them.
-In 1996 the CTTC ran a competition between its member organizations to replicate the Momia Juanita's clothing (link : External link opens in new tab or windowhttps://www.textilescusco.org/blog%E2%80%93detail/weaving-competitions-2006-dress-of-the-mummy-juanita/25).
+In 1996 the CTTC ran a competition between its member organizations to replicate the Momia Juanita's clothing (link : https://www.textilescusco.org/blog%E2%80%93detail/weaving-competitions-2006-dress-of-the-mummy-juanita/25).
 Abby will tell the story of these recreations, including sharing lots of pictures of the process, showing some examples of the clothing produced, and sharing commentary from some of the people involved detailing their experiences and some of the challenges they faced.

 Bio: Abby Franquemont is a textile crafts writer, lecturer, and educator, based in Cusco, Peru.
 As a revivalist of the ancient art of hand spinning with the spindle, she published her book, Respect the Spindle, in 2009.
 In her copious free time, Abby can be found writing a textile-themed sci-fi novel, cuddling her cat, or plotting the downfall of the patriarchy.
 Having successfully returned to the country of her childhood, and having her plans for textile based tourism thwarted by the pandemic, she’s now inspiring textile artists of all sorts with her innovative online courses at Franquemont University.
-Abby also partners closely with the master weavers of the Centro de Textiles Tradicionales del Cusco (CTTC), a non-profit organization that was established in 1996 by Andean weavers and their supporters, and sells their creations alongside her educational content on her website External link opens in new tab or windowhttps://abbysyarns.com
+Abby also partners closely with the master weavers of the Centro de Textiles Tradicionales del Cusco (CTTC), a non-profit organization that was established in 1996 by Andean weavers and their supporters, and sells their creations alongside her educational content on her website https://abbysyarns.com

 Abby is technical, passionate, inquisitive, and informed; she has taught individuals and groups of all ages, skill levels, and combinations thereof.
 Her classes are among the first to sell out wherever she goes; her book, instructional DVDs, magazine articles, and blog are widely recommended; and her down-to-earth approach is empowering for students of all levels.